kapok-lang/kapok/README.md

 1. Provides a rich set of useful libraries, in terms of unicode string, file, network
 1. Shipped with powerful tools, e.g. project management tool, editor integration

 Currently kapok is under heavy development.
-It's not stable and incoming change is expectable.
+It's not stable and incoming changes are expectable.
 Please don't use it in production environment.